Gabon is key to the dedicated

 with endemic species and unique wildlife experiences.
 Since 1997,

-South Africa and further into Africa for individual birders, small
+in South Africa and further into Africa for individual birders,

-Tours in association with the African Bird Club and work with
+in association with the African Bird Club and work with and consult

-and consult for a number of other top international tour companies
+for a number of other top international tour companies and the BBC